appwrite/awesome-appwrite/README.md

 * **Flutter TODO App** A TODO app with Flutter and Appwrite as a backend.
 [Source Code](https://github.com/Dev-Manny/Appwrite-Todo)

-Share your apps here! send a pull request!
+Share your apps here!
+Send a pull request!

 ## Playgrounds & Snippets